Code of Student Academic Integrity

 2. create consistent standards for all members of the academic community;

-3. assist Students in learning responsibility for one’s own academic work;
+3. assist Students in taking responsibility for one’s own academic work;

-4. protect the academic environment of the University community; and
+4. protect the integrity of the academic environment of the University community; and

-5. clarify Student values and how they relate to the behavior in question.
+5. clarify Student values and how they relate to appropriate academic conduct.

 The current version of the Code of Student Academic Integrity is available online.
-Click here for .pdf version.
+Click here for a pdf version.

 Jurisdiction under the Code may be exercised with respect to all academic work, whether in the classroom, online, through distance education, or in-person.
 Academic work subject to the Code may be either inside or outside the context of an academic course, including in the preparation of materials submitted as a program or degree requirement or other non-course-related academic contexts.

-Academic work that is submitted in a grant application or for publication, or in the case of a thesis or dissertation, submitted to ProQuest, falls under the jurisdiction of the Research Misconduct process.
-Prior to initiating an Academic Misconduct case in which research integrity might be implicated, the Research Integrity Officer and the Chair of the AIB should discuss the case and make a mutual determination about the appropriate process to be applied.
+Academic work that is submitted in a grant application or for publication, or in the case of a thesis or dissertation, submitted to ProQuest (or the University’s then current dissertation database), falls under the jurisdiction of the Research Misconduct process.
+Prior to initiating an Academic Misconduct case in which research integrity might be implicated, the Research Integrity Officer and the Chair should discuss the case and make a mutual determination about the appropriate process to be applied.
 See University Policy 309, Responding to Allegations of Misconduct in Research and Scholarship.

 Students are integral members of the academic community and are responsible for their academic work, abiding by the Code, and will be held responsible for their academic misconduct.
 As responsible members of the University, students are expected to take an active role in encouraging other members of the academic community to respect the standards set forth in the Code.
 Should a student suspect academic misconduct, they should make the suspicion known to the faculty member or Student Accountability & Conflict Resolution.